ernieyang09/Learning-site/docs/be/DB/00004-rdbms-n-nosql.md

 - Limited ACID transactions in some cases.
 - Learning curve for new database models.
 - Data integrity challenges based on model and configuration.

+NoSQL stores, in general, always maintain a certain number of replicas to offer reliability.
+Also, in such data stores, deletes don't get applied instantly; data is retained for certain days (to support undeleting) before getting removed from the system permanently.